 - Budget: How much do you willing to pay for animation?
 Producing animation has a wide range of prices.
 If you have no clues how much it cost and how the educational animation looks, check out these articles down below.

 >> How much does an educational animation cost per minute: $30, $150, or $3,000?

 >> Affordable animation: how to cut animation making cost for a tight budget

 >> Guide to producing cost-efficient animation training videos (Integrity & Value’s case study)

 The 1st requirement list helps you narrow down the scope of the right animation studios.
 Now you can move to the 2nd one – searching for vendors.
 This time, you make a list of potential candidates.
 Remember, you don’t need to analyze any of the vendors that you found.
 Save them to step 3 for better comparison.

 You can google many animation studios.
-Some keywords you can use such as ‘animation for educational purposes’, ‘educational animation studios’, ‘animation for eLearning’, etc. Another way you can try is by looking at the group on Facebook.
+Some keywords you can use such as ‘animation for educational purpose’, ‘educational animation studios’, ‘animation for eLearning’, etc. Another way you can try is by looking at the group on Facebook.
 Here are some of our recommendations: Instructional Designer; Instructional Designers in Education and eLearning Industry.

 Step 3: Analyze vendor’s profiles